scc-digitalhub/docs/user/docs/tasks/functions.md

 # Functions and Runtimes

-In the platform **functions** are the logical description of something that platforms may execute and track for you.
+**Functions** are the logical description of something that the platform may execute and track for you.
 Function may represent a code to run as a job, an ML model inference to be used as batch procedure or as a service, a data validation, etc.

-In the platform we perform **actions** over the functions (also referred to as "actions" or "tasks"), such as job execution, deploy, container image build.
-A single action execution is called **run**, and the platform keeps track of these executions, keeping the metadata about the function version, the operation parameters, and eventual runtime parameters for a single execution.
+In the platform we perform **actions** over functions (also referred to as "tasks"), such as job execution, deploy, container image build.
+A single action execution is called **run**, and the platform keeps track of these executions, keeping metadata about function version, operation parameters, and runtime parameters for a single execution.

-They are associated with a given runtime, which implements the actual execution and determines which are the actions available.
+They are associated with a given runtime, which implements the actual execution and determines which actions are available.
 Examples are dbt, nefertem, mlrun, etc.

 Runtimes are the entities responsible for the actual execution of a given run.
-They are highly specialized components which can translate the representation of a given execution as expressed in the run into an actual execution operation performed via libraries, code, external tools etc.
+They are highly specialized components which can translate the representation of a given execution, as expressed in the run, into an actual execution operation performed via libraries, code, external tools etc.

 TODO: detail